 Data

 McManus used two types of datasets: one describing familial data, including parental phenotypes and the phenotypes of the progeny resulting from such matings; and another presenting twin data.
-The twin dataset displayed observed numbers of twin pairs, both monozygotic (MZ) and dizygotic (DZ)DZ, presenting the possible phenotypes of handedness (L×L, R×L, R×R).
+The twin dataset displayed observed numbers of twin pairs, both monozygotic (MZ) and dizygotic (DZ) presenting the possible phenotypes of handedness (L×L, R×L, R×R).

 Familial data